NeKzor/autorender/README.md

 - Log into the platform
 - Generate a new token in the platform (make sure the permissions have been set for the logged in account)
 - Copy generated token into the `src/client/.env` file as `AUTORENDER_API_KEY`
-- Run from the client folder `src/client` the command `deno task start:dev`
+- Run from the client folder `src/client` the command `deno task dev`

 [fixed version of SourceAutoRecord]: https://github.com/NeKzor/sar/releases/tag/autorender